 The Local Plan Review process is an opportunity to review the existing Local Plan vision and objectives, policies and site allocations.
+A review of the adopted Ipswich Local Plan 2017 is underway, in order to prepare aligned local plans as far as possible with Babergh, Mid Suffolk and Suffolk Coastal District Councils.

-A review of the adopted Ipswich Local Plan 2017 is underway, in order to prepare aligned local plans with Babergh, Mid Suffolk and East Suffolk Council2.
-Issues and Options Consultation on the Local Plan Review ended on 30th October 2017.
+The Council undertook a public consultation on the Ipswich Local Plan Review Preferred Options from 16th January until 13th March 2019.
 Since then, the comments received have been reviewed and work has continued to update the evidence base.
-A draft Local Plan Review has been prepared and further public engagement under regulation 18 on 'Preferred Options' took place in January 2019.
-This will be reported in the 2018-19 Authority Monitoring Report.
+A Final Draft Local Plan Review has been prepared and further public engagement under regulation 19 is due to take place in January 2020.
+This will be reported in the 2019-2020 Authority Monitoring Report.